pocketsvg/PocketSVG/README.md

 Feedback, improvements, and pull requests are welcome.
 Please get in touch if you can help improve the code.

 ## Instructions
-1. Draw your bezier path in a vector graphics editor (Illustrator, Inkscape, [Sketch](www.bohemiancoding.com/sketch/), etc.)
+1. Draw your bezier path in a vector graphics editor such as Illustrator, Inkscape, [Sketch](www.bohemiancoding.com/sketch/), etc.
 1. Save as an SVG
 1. Drag and drop it into your Xcode project
 1. Create an SvgToBezier object: